JexanJoel/Devtrace-AI/README.md

 # DevTrace AI

-**An open-source debugging workspace for developers.**
-Log errors with full stack traces, get instant AI-powered fix suggestions, and track resolution across all your projects — in one place.
+**DevTrace** AI is an open-source debugging workspace built for developers who are tired of losing fixes in Slack threads, Notion pages, and browser tabs.
+Log errors with full stack traces, get instant AI-powered suggestions, and build a searchable fix library over time.
+One place for every bug you've ever solved.

 > Debugging is already painful.
 Finding, storing, and revisiting fixes shouldn't be.